 1 Introduction

-Osteokinematics describes the motion of the bones around a joint that produce physiologic or voluntary movements [1].
+Osteokinematics describes the motion of the bones treated as rigid bodies around a joint that produce physiologic or voluntary movements [1].
 In the context of the knee joint, studying the relative motion between the tibia and femur during movement is essential for understanding normal knee function, diagnosing pathological conditions, and improving surgical techniques including prosthetic design [2–4].
 An enhanced understanding of osteokinematics can also help in optimizing surgical techniques for ligament reconstruction, developing rehabilitation protocols, or evaluating the quality of treatment outcomes [5–7].
 Accurate assessment of osteokinematics aids in diagnosing and treating various knee disorders involving altered joint biomechanics, including ligament injuries, which can lead to joint instability syndromes, altered ambulatory mechanics, and joint tissue degradation (e.g., osteoarthritis) [8–10].
 These disorders can also result from or cause joint malalignment, altered congruency of articulating surfaces, increased joint laxity and/or decreased dynamic joint stability, which can all be better understood through detailed analysis of bone motion patterns [11–13].

 So far MRI has been used to statically analyze the organ structures non-invasively.
 However, dynamics is key to understanding physiology and pathological changes.
 Dynamic MRI represents a promising tool for studying in vivo knee motion [14].
 While several dynamic MRI techniques, including real-time MRI [15,16], CINE MRI [17,18], and CINE phase contrast MRI [19,20], can effectively visualize knee movement, quantifying osteokinematics from these scans presents significant challenges.
 Dynamic MRI sequences necessarily trade off spatial resolution and image quality to achieve temporal resolution suitable for time-resolved images of joint motion.
 For methods aiming to track bone motion across MRI frames, one common approach is to use high-resolution static reference scans that must be manually segmented to create detailed bone models, which are then registered to the lower-resolution dynamic frames [19–21].
 However, this method increases workflow complexity and data processing time.
 An alternative method is landmark-based tracking, where anatomical points are manually identified and tracked through subsequent frames using template matching, allowing for direct frame-to-frame motion estimation.
 However, this approach relies on discrete landmarks rather than utilizing the entire bone boundary information [16], making the bone tracking more vulnerable to identification errors.
 Such inaccuracies in anatomical landmark identification have been shown to propagate into joint kinematics outcomes[22].